NajaAFonseca/yeaaa/_posts/2022-12-2-reflection.md

 My grade: .89/1

-Why: I completed everything however, I believe I got a multiple choice question wrong.
+Why: I completed everything however, I got a multiple choice question wrong.

 Reflection: This was a really good lesson, I loved the pace and presentation it was super well done and I really enjoyed it.
 I learned a lot from the lesson and thought it was so smooth and really well done.